 What’s the secret to great customer success?
 It starts with great customers – the ones that realize true value from your solution, provide invaluable product feedback and are the most vocal advocates.
 Customers don’t usually start out like this by definition.
 Customer success plays an integral role in making them “great” by employing a great customer success mindset with 4 predominant traits.
+These personality traits will help you achieve career fulfillment and indicate that you will be successful in the role.

 Mindset 1: Emotional Intelligence